StefanClementz/libopencm3_libraries/FrSky_x8r_SBUS/readme.md

 - G pin

 ## code:
 NOT gate inverts the SBUS signal into USART.
-DMA is triggered on byte recieved and interrupt is thrown after all 25 bytes are recieved.
+DMA is triggered on byte recieved and a DMA interrupt is thrown after all bytes are recieved.
+Interrupt routine sorts recieved bytes to construct the appropriate channels.

 ## In case anyone reads this:
-I'm not quite sure how to deal with channel 17, 18, and the frame lost / fail safe flags that arrive in bit 17.
+I'm not quite sure how to deal with the digital channels 17, 18, and the frame lost / fail safe flags that arrive in bit 17.
 If you know or have a source, please let me know.